ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/session/uploading-files.dotnet.markdown

 {CODE register_upload_4@FileSystem\ClientApi\Session\UploadingFiles.cs /}

 {WARNING: Possible `BadRequestException`}
-If the write action will put fewer bytes than declared then RavenFS will detect this and cancel the upload by throwing `BadRequestException`.
+If the write action will put fewer bytes than declared then RavenFS will detect this and cancel the upload by throwing `BadRequestException` when `SaveChangesAsync` is called.
 {WARNING/}

 ##Example III